allensarmiento/Season-KNN/README.md

   * How do we conduct prediction?

 ## TODO:
-1. Import the dataset (Month, Mean temperature, Sea Level Pressure)
+1. Import the dataset (Month, Mean temperature, Sea Level Pressure) [Status: COMPLETED]
-2. Figure out which station is which
+2. Figure out which station is which [Status: COMPLETED]
-3. Generate coordinates the Mean Temperature vs. Sea Level Pressure
+3. Generate coordinates the Mean Temperature vs. Sea Level Pressure [Status: COMPLETED]
 4. Program k-means cluster for a total of 2 or 4 clusters (Winter, Spring, Summer, Fall)
     - Design and implement ourselves
 5. Take 75% of the data randomly as training data